 Shares of U.S. homebuilders have gained 35 percent this year as earnings improved and orders increased.
 Homebuilder confidence climbed in June to a five-year high, the National Association of Home Builders/Wells Fargo index showed this week.

-“Based on the orders we’re putting forward, and the same with our peers, employment in this one industry, construction, which has really been lagging, has got to be growing in the next few quarters,” Ara Hovnanian, chief executive officer of Hovnanian Enterprises Inc. (HOV), said on a conference call with analysts on June 6.
+“Based on the orders we’re putting forward, and the same with our peers, employment in this one industry, construction, which has really been lagging, has got to be growing in the next few quarters,” Ara Hovnanian, chief executive officer of Hovnanian Enterprises Inc. (HOV:US), said on a conference call with analysts on June 6.
 His New Jersey-based company, which operates in 16 states, including Arizona, reported a 52 percent jump in orders in the three months ended April 30.

 “I’d be lying if I didn’t say that we will see pressure on the labor side around the country,” Hovnanian said.